The Maryland Bays, one of the most successful on-field franchises in the American Professional Soccer League, is no more.

 One of those requirements was a $100,000 fee that was to have been paid by every franchise last weekend.
 The Bays did not pay the fee and neither did Albany nor Penn Jersey, leaving the league with five franchises for the 1992 season: defending champion San Francisco, Colorado, Fort Lauderdale, Miami and Tampa Bay.

 The news caught several Bays players by surprise.
 Midfielder Kevin Sloan said the situation is "frustrating" in light of the World Cup coming here in 1994.

-Goalkeeper Steve Powers said he "just can't believe no one had the money to invest in a team like the Bays," which has lost but eight games in the last two years.
+Goalkeeper Steve Powers said he "just can't believe no one had the money to invest in a team like the Bays," which has lost but eight games in the past two years.

-In San Francisco, Black Hawks owner Dan Van Voorhis said he and his fellow owners had each received a letter from Liparini informing them of the Bays' decision.
+In San Francisco, Black Hawks owner Dan Van Voorhis said he and his fellow owners had each received a letter from Liparini informing them of the Bays' decision not to continue.

 The Bays had a five-year franchise record of 79-31, including one league title in 1990.
 They also won the American Conference title last season, with an APSL-record performance of 19-2.

-"What bad news," said UMBC soccer coach Pete Caringi, who was a Bays coach for three seasons, including the championship season.
-"I know John Liparini did everything he could to keep this team going."
+"What bad news," said University of Maryland Baltimore County soccer coach Pete Caringi, who was a Bays coach for three seasons, including the 1990 championship season.
+"I always kept thinking someone would come up with the money, but I'm not really surprised.
+I know John Liparini did everything he could to keep this team going."

-Off the field, however, the story did not match the on-field success.
-From the start of the 1987 season, the team lost money.
+Off the field, however, the story was not of success.
+From the first exhibition season in 1987, the team lost money.
 Estimates are the Bays lost between $150,000 to $200,000 in each of their years of operation.